alexjustesen/TEDxSpringfieldTheme/README.md

 - Added: `dollarshaveclub/shave` package to bower for text truncation
 - New: Video card design for featured/past talks
 - New: Header design to include social links for Facebook, Instagram and Twitter
-- New: Moved call to action button/text to large section below the header
-- New: Created a new call to action button/text for app download
+- New: Created a new call to action in the header
 - New: Navigation bar and menu walker
-- New: `searchform.php` created to cleanup the UI
+- New: Search form
 - New: Implemented `shave()` js function to truncate text where needed
-- New: Overhauled `single-speaker.php` to new UI style and added admin partials
+- New: Speaker profile
 - Fixed: `.gitirnore` to exclude the `./vendor` directory
 - Fixed: `gulp images` function to move all images for frontend and admin
 - Fixed: `gulp clean`, was referencing an invalid directory